ithinkandicode/JYDGE-Enhanced-Mod/README.md

   - *Ion weapons feel pretty weak in vanilla, especially with so few perks.
 This massive buff lets the Ion Shotgun contend with other late-game weapons.*
 - Tiny Ryckets (Rocket Launcher):
   - Increased damage: 20 > 25
+  - *Surprisingly, a mini rocket launcher was pretty underwhelming in vanilla.
+This lets it better match the other late-game weapons.*
 - Charged Shot:
   - Faster max charge time: 2 > 1.5
   - *[Recalibrated](https://www.nexusmods.com/jydge/mods/2) already buffed this weapon, but charging still felt too slow fot the last weapon unlock.
 Now it's even more deserving of that final slot.*